md81544/level_designer/README.md

 I experimented with other SVG programs, both local and web-based, and none fitted my requirements.
 So I thought, how hard can it be to make my own? : )

 This is the result.
 Three days' worth of effort and I have an graphical editor I can use.
+It's a bit quick-and-dirty, but functional.

 The repository for the actual game 'Amaze' is set to private currently but I will make it public once I've knocked it into what I'd deem a suitable first draft.